Carokyp/Forest-Pals/README.md

 - As a **player**, I want my highscores to be saved, so that I can see my progress and try to beat my previous best times.

-- As a **mobile user**, I want the game to be responsive and touch-friendly, so that I can play comfortably on my phone or tablet.
+- As a **user**, I want the game to be responsive and touch-friendly, so that I can play comfortably on my phone, tablet or desktop.

 ### Scope